tuda-parallel/FTIO/docs/file_formats.md

 	- [Recorder](#recorder)
 	- [Parsing custom File Formats](#parsing-custom-file-formats)

+All units in the files are by default SI units.

 ## JSON
-`ftio` supports the JSON format.
+`ftio` supports JSON files.
 These files can be either from [TMIO](https://github.com/tuda-parallel/TMIO), or custom-generated.
 Below, we explain both and provide links to some examples.
-All units in this file format are by default SI units.

 ### Custom JSON Files
 This is one of the easiest ways to provide data into `ftio`.
-A JSON file can be provided that has the following structure:
+The JSON file provided to `ftio` should have the following structure:

 ```python
 {